 What is the Difference between Sole Trader and a Limited Company?

-If you’re a sole trader to a company here are a few differences!
+If you are thinking of changing from a sole trader to a company here are a few differences!
 A sole trader, all profits are yours after income tax.
 Legally you are the small business and it isn’t separate from you.
 You need to submit your Self Assessment to HMRC each year to report your earnings if you are a sole trader, and keep records of the money coming in and out of your business.
 You don’t need a company name, so you can operate under your own name if you choose.